apache/pulsar/site2/docs/io-develop.md

 `genericObject` variable to `GenericRecord` and use `getFields()` and `getField()` API.
 You are able to access the native AVRO record using  `genericObject.getNativeObject()`.

-In case of KeyValue type you can access both the Schema for the Key and the schema for the Value using this code
+In the case of KeyValue type, you can access both the schema for the key and the schema for the value using this code.

 ```
 public class MySink implements Sink<GenericObject> {